 If you have any suggestions about how we can improve our services, we would really like to hear from you.
-Please our contact our team with any suggestions that you may have.
+Please our contact us with any suggestions that you may have.

 Any concerns that you have are often best dealt with when they arise.
 Therefore we would encourage you to explain your problem to a member of staff in the first instance.
 In many cases, it should be possible to sort out the problem straight away by talking to the person you have already been dealing with, or perhaps their manager.

 At Berkshire Youth, we appreciate how important feedback is and just as we like to know when things go wrong, it is also helpful to know when we are doing things well.
 This not only helps boost staff morale and motivation, but also allows us to identify which areas are doing better than others.
 We can then try to replicate that practice across other areas of Berkshire Youth.
-If you are pleased with the service you have received, we ask you to either let the staff know directly, or to contact our office.
+If you are pleased with the service you have received, please either let the staff know directly or contact our office.